jiiwang/GeneralizedSVD.jl/README.md

 ## Project Status

-The package is tested against, and being developed for, Julia `1.3` on macOS and support `Float` type.
+The package is tested against, and being developed for, Julia `1.3` on macOS and supports `Float` type.

 ## Contact
 + Ji Wang: jiiwang@ucdavis.edu